skerkewitz/vagrant-zk-standalone/README.md

 * `cd vagrant-zk-standalone/`
 * `vagrant up`

 This will create a new virtual maschine, boot it and install the zookeeper deamon.
 Verify your zookeeper is running using the provided shell script `./zkStatus.sh`.
+If every works as expected the return should be `imok`.

 ## Configure server ip